burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 It has been shown that DNaseI hypersensitivity and gene expression correlate.
 Therefore we have excluded DNaseI overlap from these promoter regions in two modes:

-* CompletelyDiscard: If promoter region overlaps with any DNaseI hypersensitive sites of the corresponding cell line, discard the interval completely.
+* *CompletelyDiscard*: If promoter region overlaps with any DNaseI hypersensitive sites of the corresponding cell line, discard the interval completely.
-* TakeTheLongest: : If promoter region overlaps with any DNaseI hypersensitive sites of the corresponding cell line, remove that overlap, there might be more than one remaining intervals, choose the longest one among remaining intervals.
+* *TakeTheLongest*: : If promoter region overlaps with any DNaseI hypersensitive sites of the corresponding cell line, remove that overlap, there might be more than one remaining intervals, choose the longest one among remaining intervals.

 We have defined three genomic interval pools from expressed genes.
 We have sorted the genes w.r.t. their TPM values in descending order.

-* Top5: We considered the top 5th percentile of the genes in expressed genes interval pools.
+* *Top5*: We considered the top 5th percentile of the genes in expressed genes interval pools.
-* Top10: We considered the top 10th percentile of the genes in expressed genes interval pools.
+* *Top10*: We considered the top 10th percentile of the genes in expressed genes interval pools.
-* Top20: We considered the top 20th percentile of the genes in expressed genes interval pools.
+* *Top20*: We considered the top 20th percentile of the genes in expressed genes interval pools.

-As a result, we have 5 pools, 2 pools for non-expressed genes and 3 pools for expressed genes.
+As a result, we have 5 interval pools at total, 2 of them from non-expressed genes and 3 of them from expressed genes.

+**Note**
 GM12878 and K562 RNA-seq data have two biological replicates.
 We have considered the lowest and highest TPM values across replicates for defining the expressed and non-expressed genes, respectively.